Are We Experiencing Donor or Disaster Fatigue?

 Our current approach to responding to disasters and contributing to disaster-related activities are inadequate and unsustainable.
 Though disasters are unplanned and generally unpredictable, our disaster giving should be anything but haphazard.

-We need to become more intentional and collaborative disaster philanthropists in order to mitigate the impact of disasters and to ultimately build stronger, more resilient communities.
+We need to become more intentional and collaborative disaster philanthropists in order to mitigate the impact of disasters and build stronger communities.

 Robert G. Ottenhoff